Frank Norman: Later work

-A further novel, Dodgem Greaser, published in 1971, contained the fictionalised memoirs of a fairground boy, certainly based on Norman's own boyhood fairground experiences.

-Norman's London reprinted a selection of Norman's early journalism, while Lock'em up and Count'em provides an appraisal of and a plan of reform for the British prison system.
-The Penguin collection The Lives of Frank Norman (1972) contains extracts from four of his previously published autobiographical books.
-A further memoir Why Fings Went West (1975) deals specifically with theatre life in the late 1950s and early 1960s.
-His last published work of non-fiction was The Fake's Progress written in collaboration with its subject Tom Keating, the art forger, and his wife Geraldine Norman, whom he married in 1971.

 Norman's novels of the 1970s lacked some of the power of his earlier work.
-One of our Own is a rambling novel of East End life; Much Ado About Nuffink (1974), is a semi-autobiographical novel of a working-class playwright whose play Who Do They Fink They're 'Aving A Go At, Then becomes a critical success.
-Down and Out in High Society (1975) is a novel about Soho.
+Dodgem Greaser (1971) contained the fictionalised memoirs of a fairground boy, based on Norman's own boyhood fairground experiences; One Of Our Own (1973) is a rambling novel of East End life; Much Ado About Nuffink (1974) is a semi-autobiographical novel about a working-class playwright whose play Who Do They Fink They're 'Aving A Go At, Then becomes a critical success; and Down and Out In High Society (1975) is a novel about Soho.

-Three late novels—Too Many Crooks Spoil the Caper (1979), The Dead Butler Caper (1980) and The Baskerville Caper (1981)—found Norman back in strong form in a series featuring Ed Nelson, an under-employed Soho private detective with a penchant for Hankey Bannister Scotch whisky.
+Three late novels – Too Many Crooks Spoil the Caper (1979), The Dead Butler Caper (1980) and The Baskerville Caper (1981) – found Norman back in strong form in a series featuring Ed Nelson, an under-employed Soho private detective with a penchant for Hankey Bannister Scotch whisky.

+Norman's non-fiction writing included Norman's London (1969), which contained reprints of a selection of his early journalism, while Lock'em Up and Count'em (1970) provided an appraisal of and a plan of reform for the British prison system.
+The Penguin collection The Lives of Frank Norman (1972) contained extracts from four of his previously published autobiographical books, and a further memoir Why Fings Went West (1975) dealt specifically with theatre life in the late 1950s and early 1960s.
+His last published work of non-fiction was The Fake's Progress (1977), written in collaboration with its subject the art forger Tom Keating and Frank's wife Geraldine Norman, whom he married in 1971.

-In 1960, Frank Norman appeared as a contestant on the TV game show To Tell the Truth.
-He was an impostor pretending to be British long-distance runner Frederick Norris.
+In 1960, Frank Norman appeared as a contestant on the TV game show To Tell the Truth, pretending to be British long-distance runner Frederick Norris.
 The host, Bud Collyer, acknowledged Norman's writing career by letting the audience know his prize-winning play Fings Ain't Wot They Used T'Be had been playing in London's West End for 14 months.

 Death

-Frank Norman died of Hodgkin's lymphoma aged 50, on 23 December 1980.
+Frank Norman died of Hodgkin's lymphoma on 23 December 1980, aged 50.